NikosAlexandris/map-x-shiny/vagrant/README.md

 *Provision*

 The provision may be launched via the command `vagrant up`.
-The provision will fail if any of the above mentioned variables are not set.
+It will fail if any of the above mentioned variables are not set.

 The command `vagrant provision` will re-provision the machine after any modifications (ie to the provisioning scripts).

 It is important to make use of the *receipts*.
 For each successfully installed and configured component, a receipt (file) is created inside the directory `/vagrant/receipts`.
 After any modification related to a component, the receipt (file) must be removed before the re-provisioning.
 Otherwise, the modifications won't be applied.

 # Notes

+*Files excluded from versioning*

-- In this version of map-x, excluded from git's archive are:
+In this version of map-x, excluded from git's archive are:

   - the `Vagrantfile`
   - all sql dumps